-Our financial contributors are responsible for our success and deserve our thanks.
-Over the past year we have received significant donations from B-K Lighting and TEKA Illumination, Enterprise Lighting Sales, The Designers Lighting Forum of New York, International Lights Inc., the Jonas Bellovin Memorial Foundation, Lighting Design Alliance, and The New York City Section of the Illuminating Engineering Society.
+Annual contributions make that all possible.
+Over the past fiscal year we have received significant donations from B-K Lighting and TEKA Illumination, Daniel L. Blitzer, Enterprise Lighting Sales, The Designers Lighting Forum of New York, the Estate of Corinne Strumpf-Belfer, the Jonas Bellovin Memorial Foundation, The New York City Section of the Illuminating Engineering Society and Zumtobel Lighting.
 Significant donations deserve special recognition, but we are grateful for every contribution we receive from individuals, design firms and organizations.
-Every donation makes a real difference in allowing us to continue our grant and award programs.
+Every donation makes a very real difference.

 The Nuckolls Fund continues to search for creativity, diversity and innovative approaches to lighting education and our goal continues to be the development and expansion of programs in lighting education.
 With your continued financial support, we are able to pursue that ongoing mission.
 Please make your donation today.